RINO-GAELICO/TextReader/README.md

 # TextReader
-A text reader able to count words of 6 characteers or more in a file
+A text reader able to count words of 6 characters or more in a simple text file